meltyourface/blank/posts/Spirit-Box/Comparative-Analysis-Popular-Spirit-Box-Models-for-Paranormal-Communication/index.md

 - Paranormal detection capabilities: With its 7 available audio frequency ranges, it increases chances for spirit communication.
 - Effectiveness: A favorite among seasoned paranormal investigators because of its versatility, fast sweeping speeds, and noise reduction capabilities allowing them to communicate effectively.

-Case study: Paranormal investigator Garry Fields claims to have captured compelling audio evidence of spirit communication during an investigation using the P-SB7.
+**Case study**: Paranormal investigator Garry Fields claims to have captured compelling audio evidence of spirit communication during an investigation using the P-SB7.

 2. The SBOX Ghost Scanner